This has got to be my hardest diet experiment yet.

-An extreme version of low carb diets (such as the atkins or paleo diets) the ketogenic diet is so high in fat (and low in protein) that your body is forced to adapt by producing ketones - an alternative source of fuel to glucose.
+An extreme version of low carbohydrate diets (such as the Atkins or Paleo diets) the ketogenic diet is so high in fat (and low in protein) that your body is forced to adapt by producing ketones - an alternative source of fuel to glucose.
 This evolutionary strategy is handy in times of famine and allows one to tap into their fat stores.
 Thus, once you have started producing ketones (and are able to properly utilise them) you have entered ketosis.

 Advantages and Disadvantages

 No, epilepsy isn't the advantage!
 It turns out the ketogenic diet has promising benefits in the treatment of epilepsy.
 In fact, this is the reason it was developed; historically, fasting has been used to treat epilepsy and ketosis simulates that state!

 Due to little knowledge of the long-term effects of the ketogenic die few controlled studies have been made.
 However, a growing pile of uncontrolled studies is making the efficacy of a ketogenic treatment hard to argue against.